Curry Chicken Wings

 - In bowl, season chicken wings with salt and pepper.

 - On prepared baking sheet pan, spread chicken wings out in one even layer (we don't coat our wings with oil before baking, but you can if you want.
 We find that the oil just makes the wings greasier.
 The wings release enough fat already).
 Season chicken wings with salt and pepper.

-- In a large bowl, toss wings with curry sauce and serve immediately.
+- Toss wings with curry sauce or dip the wings in the sauce and serve immediately.

 Crispy Wing Alternate Cooking MethodsTraditional Fry in Oil (uses about 1/2-3/4 cup of cornstarch to coat wings).
 Toss the wings in cornstarch to coat, shaking off excess cornstarch.
-Heat about 2-inches of oil in a large pot to 375°F. Fry in batches for about 8 minutes per batch, or until golden and cooked through.
-Make sure to turn the wings a couple times while cooking so they cook evenly.
+Heat about 1-inch of oil in a large pot or skillet to 350-375°F (175-190°C).
+Fry in batches for about 3-5 minutes per side, or until golden and cooked through.
+Make sure to turn the wings while cooking so they cook evenly.
 Season with salt & pepper.
-Air Fryer Chicken Wings (here’s our favorite Air Fryer) Season wings with salt & pepper.
-Air Fry at 400°F for 25-30 minutes, flipping 2-3 times while cooking.
+Air Fryer Chicken Wings Season wings with salt & pepper.
+Air Fry at 400°F/205°C for 20 minutes.
+Flip the wings and air fry for another 5-10 minutes or until cooked to your liking.
 Toss with a little sauce, and then air fry for another 2-4 minutes.
 Different models and sizes of air fryers cook quicker than others.
 So adjust times accordingly.

 Nutrition Information per Serving